Professor Wally's Philosophy Course Server

 Help

-by Scott Provost - Monday, 8 June 2009, 03:12 pm
+by Scott Provost - Monday, 25 April 2011, 05:51 pm

 By Wallace Provost.

 I am a philosopher.
 Therefore I have no private access to knowledge.
-While reasoning must begins with knowledge, that knowledge must always be derived from something other than reasoning.
+While reasoning must begin with knowledge, that knowledge must always be derived from something other than reasoning.
 Since I was trained in the philosophy of science, I turned to those who are committed to the scientific method for the knowledge I have applied my reasoning power to.
 Within the papers provided on this site you will find hundreds of references to over a hundred scientists, sociologists, and philosophers that I turned to for the facts I was using.
 Again, reasoning must begin with knowledge.
 To paraphrase Aristotle, valid reasoning from known facts results in a demonstration of the wisdom behind the bare facts and that is what I call understanding.

 I have already explained my position on science and knowledge in the most successful of my published papers, "Science as Paradigmatic complexity."
 If you have questions I refer you to that paper which is available on this site.
 However, though I have spent the last forty years, half of my lifetime, developing what you find here, I have become painfully aware that not all wisdom can be found through science alone.